cnbbooks/lfe-sicp/ch1/exercises-9.md

 ``accumulate/6`` takes as arguments the same term and range specifications as sum and ``product``, together with a ``combiner`` function (of two arguments) that specifies how the current term is to be combined with the accumulation of the preceding terms and a ``null-value`` that specifies what base value to use when the terms run out.
 Write ``accumulate/6`` and show how ``sum`` and ``product`` can both be defined as simple calls to ``accumulate/6``.

 b.
-If your ``accumulate/6`` procedure generates a recursive process, write one that generates an iterative process.
+If your ``accumulate/6`` function generates a recursive process, write one that generates an iterative process.
 If it generates an iterative process, write one that generates a recursive process.

 #### Exercise 1.33